 Sample Settlements and Verdicts in Texas

-Texas has taken some harsh steps to curb malpractice cases to the point where few were filed there in 2013.
-These caps limit pain and suffering awards health care negligence cases to $250,000 against doctors, $250,000 per-facility but capped at $500,000.
-So there is a $750,000 overall cap and that is only in cases where the stars line up where you have multiple defendants.
+Texas has taken some harsh steps to curb malpractice cases to where few were filed there in 2013.
+These caps limit the pain and suffering awards on health care negligence cases to $250,000 against doctors, $250,000 per-facility but capped at $500,000.
+So there is a $750,000 overall cap, and that is only in cases where the stars line up where you have multiple defendants.
 It is a tough road.
 Motor vehicle crash claims make up a larger portion of the verdicts.

 - June 2013: $350,279 Verdict: Plaintiff was in a disabled car off the outside shoulder of Highway 205 North near Rockwall.
 Police had already arrived to assist with the disabled vehicle when a southbound 18-wheeler crossed the road and struck another car parked on the shoulder.
 The impact caused the car to push into the plaintiff’s car.
 Plaintiff was taken by ambulance to a local emergency room and was treated for a herniated cervical disc.
-Shortly after the crash she began physical therapy and chiropractic treatment.
+Shortly after the crash, she began physical therapy and chiropractic treatment.
 After consulting with a neurologist, she underwent an anterior cervical discectomy and fusion.
 She also began treatment for Post Traumatic Stress Disorder the month following the accident.
-The plaintiff sued the driver for losing control of the truck as well as the company who employed the driver for negligent entrustment and gross negligence.
-Plaintiff’s counsel argued the company was grossly negligent for entrusting a driver who could not read or write, had very low intelligence and lacked proper license endorsement to operate the large vehicle.
+The plaintiff sued the driver for losing control of the truck and his employer for negligent entrustment and gross negligence.
+Plaintiff’s counsel argued the company was grossly negligent for entrusting a driver who could not read or write, had very low intelligence, and lacked proper license endorsement to operate the large vehicle.
 Plaintiff’s counsel claimed the driver wrongly claimed the plaintiff exited the vehicle before impact and that the police “altered the video” from the officer’s dash camera to make the accident look more severe.
 The defense stipulated to the driver’s negligence and defended the case arguing the victim’s pain symptoms resulted from degenerative conditions.
 He stated the plaintiff’s pain relief did not result from surgery but from post-operative immobilization.
 Plaintiff’s neurologist testified the cervical injury was acute and related to the accident and the injuries were not pre-existing or degenerative.
-The jury found in favor for the plaintiff and awarded her $350,279.40 against both defendants.
+The jury found in favor of the plaintiff and awarded her $350,279.40 against both defendants.

 - June 2013: $142,144 Verdict: Plaintiff, an off-duty police officer, was working as a security guard in a Mesquite movie theater parking lot.
 The defendant was parked in a crosswalk and was requested by the plaintiff to move his vehicle and turn down his stereo.
 When the defendant refused, the plaintiff ordered him to exit the vehicle.
-Plaintiff claimed the defendant refused to exit the vehicle began to reach between the seats.
-The plaintiff reached into the car to stop him and the defendant pulled forward and drove away at high speed.
-The plaintiff was dragged by the vehicle until he fell to the pavement.
-Plaintiff was taken by ambulance to the hospital and was treated for broken ribs, an orbit fracture, a torn rotator cuff, multiple cuts and bruises (including a gash to his forehead) and neck and back sprains and strains.
+Plaintiff claimed the defendant refused to exit the vehicle reached between the seats.
+The plaintiff reached into the car to stop him and the defendant pulled forward and drove away at a high speed.
+The vehicle dragged the plaintiff until he fell to the pavement.
+Plaintiff was taken by ambulance to the hospital and was treated for broken ribs, an orbit fracture, a torn rotator cuff, multiple cuts and bruises (including a gash to his forehead), and neck and back sprains and strains.
 Plaintiff underwent shoulder surgery and physical therapy for his injuries.
-The plaintiff sued the driver, who went to prison as a result of the incident, for failing to park legally and failure to yield.
+The plaintiff sued the driver, who went to prison because of the incident, for failing to park legally and failure to yield.
 He also sued the owner of the vehicle for negligently entrusting her vehicle to an unlicensed and reckless driver.
 The jury found both the driver and the owner negligent and awarded the plaintiff $142,144.

 Looking for Help with Your Claim?